rnietoe/Training/docs/AWS/03-Network.md

 ### NAT instances

-* [NAT instances](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html) (Network Address Transaction) are single EC2 instances.
+* [NAT (Network Address Transaction) instances](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html) are single EC2 instances.
-* a NAT instance allows you to get your private subnets communicate out to the internet without becaming public
+* A NAT instance allows you to get your private subnets communicate out to the internet without becaming public
 * `source/destination checks` on the NAT instance must be disabled to allow the sending and receiving traffic for the private instances

+Create a NAT instance:

 1. Launch EC2 instance choosing `Amazon Linux 2 AMI 2.0.20201126.0 x86_64 HVM gp2` from `Community AMIs`
 2. Select rnietoeVPC and public subnet
 3. Select WebDMZ as SG and the same key pair
-4. Select EC2 instance and clic on actions : networking : `change source/destination check`
-and disable all the traffic it sends and receives, as NAT instance requirement
+4. Select EC2 instance and clic on actions : networking : `change source/destination check` to disable all the traffic it sends and receives, as NAT instance requirement
     ```shell
     aws ec2 modify-instance-attribute --instance-id=i-0cdece2dd619e009b --no-source-dest-check
     ```